 Starboard nominates 8 directors to Corteva's board, aims to oust CEO

-Jan 21 (Reuters) - Activist investor Starboard Value LP said on Thursday it has nominated eight directors to the board of Corteva Inc CTVA.N, seeking to take control of the pesticide and seed maker with an aim to oust its chief executive officer.
+Jan 21 (Reuters) - Activist investor Starboard Value LP said on Thursday it has nominated eight directors to the board of Corteva Inc CTVA.N, seeking to oust its chief executive officer and take control of the pesticide and seed maker.

-The announcement comes just two months after Reuters reported, citing sources, that Corteva had decided to back CEO James Collins after Starboard criticized the company's management performance.
+The announcement comes two months after Reuters reported, citing sources, that Corteva had decided to back CEO Jim Collins after Starboard criticized the company's management performance.

+Starboard, in its letter to Corteva's chairman, said it had identified someone new for the top job, but declined to name the person.

 ((arathys.nair@thomsonreuters.com; +1 646 223 8780 (Extn 2726); Twitter: https://twitter.com/ArathySom))